csbailey5t/TRLN-Workshop-2020/README.md

 ## Credits

-This workshop is based off of work I did while at Stanford Libraries as part of the SUL AI Studio, a library initiative initiated to explore possible uses of machine learning/artificial intelligence in relation to library collections and services.
+This workshop is based off of work I did while at Stanford Libraries as part of the SUL AI Studio, a library initiative to explore possible uses of machine learning/artificial intelligence in relation to library collections and services.
 Working with [Javier de la Rosa](https://www.linkedin.com/in/versae/), [Rebecca Wingfield](https://library.stanford.edu/people/wingfiel), and [Arcadia Falcone](https://library.stanford.edu/people/arcadia) on the [Jarndyce Single Volume Nineteenth Century Novel Collection](https://searchworks.stanford.edu/catalog?f%5Bcollection%5D%5B%5D=jt466yc7169), I experimented with different machine learning approaches to produce semantic models and cluster documents with an eye toward metadata creation and discovery.
 Code from that experimental, proof-of-concept only work is [here](https://github.com/sul-cidr/jarndyce).

 This workshop builds directly from that work and would not have been possible without our great project team.